marisaKoe/binaryDataMatrices/README.md

 # binaryDataMatrices

-This program computes and creates binary data matrices for character-based concept tree reconstruction using substring sequences as described in Köllner (to appear).
+This program computes and creates binary data matrices for character-based concept tree reconstruction using substring sequences as described in Köllner (2021).
 The details of the program are described in Chapter 4.2.3 in the Dissertation.

 References:

-Köllner, M. Automatic Loanword Identification using Tree Reconciliation, Dissertation, to appear at Eberhard Karls Universität Tübingen, 2021.
+Köllner, Marisa.
+Automatic Loanword Identification Using Tree Reconciliation.
+Diss.
+Universität Tübingen, 2021.